nicpittman/tropical_pacific_carbon_export/readme.md

 mkdir -p datasets/co2/landschutzer_co2 | curl https://data.nodc.noaa.gov/ncei/ocads/data/0160558/MPI_SOM-FFN_v2020/spco2_MPI-SOM_FFN_v2020.nc --output datasets/co2/landschutzer_co2/spco2_MPI-SOM_FFN_v2020.nc
 ````

 You will need to use NCO to convert the time variable name (t to date) so they can be opened by xarray.
-Included in the conda environment.
+NCO is included in the conda environment.
 ```
 ncrename -v date,t datasets/co2/landschutzer_co2/spco2_MPI-SOM_FFN_v2020.nc
 ```

-TAO data is included here in datasets/tao/tao_physics/*.
-You can update it yourself here (but not essential): https://www.pmel.noaa.gov/tao/drupal/disdel/ using all variables at Moorings 110W,125W, 140W,155W,170E,165E
+TAO data is included here in `datasets/tao/tao_physics/*`.
+You can update it yourself here (but not essential, and a little time consuming): https://www.pmel.noaa.gov/tao/drupal/disdel/ using all variables at equatorial Moorings 110W,125W, 140W,155W,170E,165E

-##### Data included
+##### 3.2 Data included

 The following data files are included here for the reproduction of figures (All files are created during the 8.
 Cleanup script):